Switch someone’s old into your next new and help save the planet.

 When did op shops and thrift shops become a big thing?
 To be honest, they’ve been around a long time, just think of the inter-generational heritage of the Salvos and Vinnies stores.

-Long before ‘vintage’ meant only cars and wine, op shops were a popular place to donate your old stuff.
+Long ago (when ‘vintage’ meant only cars and wine), op shops were a popular place to donate your old stuff.
 You knew it provided cost-effective options for shoppers with limited means and supported your local charities of choice.
 And savvy op shoppers knew that high quality items found their way into the stores via wardrobe clean-outs prompted by life events ie. change of address, kids growing up, death or divorce.

 Fast fashion wasn’t a big thing then, so clothing was generally good quality with a long life.
 Everyone knew that the clothes were still good enough to re-use and it would be “such a waste” to bin them.
 This was the genesis of the vintage fashion trend which has helped amplify the message of sustainability.